Metro Line M5 (Budapest Metro): History

 In the '90s, the growth of the suburbs was not accompanied by public transportation.
 Population growth was especially strong in Buda and in Csepel island region, but the HÉV lines end at the boundaries of the downtown area, where passengers have to change to go into the city.
 Hence the idea was born to connect the HÉV lines underground.
 Lord Mayor Gábor Demszky first spoke of plans in 2002.

 In 2005 the city council set aside a first 100 million forint for the project.
 The council proposed to implement the investment between 2007 and 2010 with European Union funding, but this was rejected.
 In 2007 deputy mayor Miklós Hagyó stated the council wanted to begin construction of the railway, and in February 2008, the Urban and Suburban Transport Association (VEKE) designed a four-track version of the metro line, now proposing to build the railway line from European Union sources between 2014 and 2020.

-From 1 September 2019 the H5 suburban railway line was renamed line M5.
+The H5 suburban railway line was initially planned to be renamed line M5 in September 2019, however, the line still uses the name H5 as of 2026, and will continue to do so until the project actually begins.

 On 14 April 2021 test excavations began as part of preparations for the first section between Közvágóhíd and Kálvin tér.